Anwar8/Blaze/README.md

 ## Journal
+#### 27 Mar 24
+It might be that I am not yet done with the reading.
+I have found the book by Belytschko to include many sections that I must read, particularly on transformations!
+This book also covers some meshless methods which I will need to revisit.
+I added geometric stiffness and tangent stiffness calculations.
+Note that the geometric stiffness is incomplete as it only contains contributions of the axial load.

 #### 26 Mar 24
 Implemented element matrices for nodal forces, nodal displacements, constitutive matrix, local strains, and local stresses.
 These matrices are updated via the command `update_state`.
 Currently, the state update is done outside its right place in the solver and is actually done in `main.cpp`.
 I am facing a problem, however, as the $\boldsymbol{B}$ matrix needs an `x` value to be evaluated for.
 I implemented locations for Gauss Points, but should I have two copies of the element stress one for each Gauss point?
 Most likely not,  since I do not need to carry out any integration operations.
 In cases where I do need to perform such operations, however, I *will* have a value for each Gauss point as is the case for Abaqus.